KaanTuran28/User-Management-System/README.md

 NOT: Dosya yollarını kontrol ediniz.
 Lütfen tüm dosya yollarının doğru ve eksiksiz olduğundan emin olun.
 Yanlış dosya yolları, uygulamanın düzgün çalışmamasına neden olabilir.

 NOTE: Please check the file paths.
 Ensure that all file paths are correct and complete.
 Incorrect file paths may cause the application to malfunction.

+NOT: Bu proje, veri tabanı ve verilerin paylaşılmadığını belirtmektedir.
+Proje yalnızca kod yapısını ve uygulama mantığını anlamak amacıyla sunulmuştur.

+NOTE: This project indicates that the database and data have not been shared.
+The project is provided solely for understanding the code structure and application logic.